RTSDA/adventist-hymnarium/README.md

 The application requires additional resources that are not tracked in the repository.
 These must be obtained separately:

+### Cloud Storage
+The app requires cloud storage for hymn audio and sheet music files.
+You can use any cloud storage provider (e.g., Cloudflare R2, AWS S3, etc.).
+Files should be organized as follows:
+- Audio files by hymnal year (e.g. "1985/001.mp3")
+- Sheet music PDFs following the same structure (e.g. "1985/001.pdf")

 ### Firebase Configuration
-The app uses Firebase for analytics, remote configuration, and storage.
+The app uses Firebase for analytics and remote configuration.
 You'll need to:
 1. Create a Firebase project at [Firebase Console](https://console.firebase.google.com)
 2. Add an iOS app to your Firebase project
 3. Download the `GoogleService-Info.plist` configuration file
 4. Place it in the project root directory
    - Note: A template file `GoogleService-Info.template.plist` is provided as reference
-5. Set up Firebase Storage for hymn audio and sheet music files
-   - Audio files should be organized by hymnal year (e.g. "1985/001.mp3")
-   - Sheet music PDFs should follow the same structure (e.g. "1985/001.pdf")

 ## Getting Started